mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 1. A Volunteer should—
 	1. assume some responsibility for the space, and
 	1. contribute to Wurzen and/or the wider world.
-1. To become a Volunteer, a person should explicitly accept the Constitution and the Collective Agreements.
-1. A Volunteer should be evaluated (§9.) as soon as possible after 3 months (90 days).
+1. A Volunteer should be evaluated (§9.) as soon as possible after 2 months (60 days).
 At their evaluation they may request to—
   1. return to Guest,
   1. continue as a Volunteer, or
   1. progress to Member.